Learn all about the gold and silver commitment of traders (COT) report and how understanding it can help determine when to buy gold and silver.

 Record “Dumb Money” Positions Indicate A Good Time to Buy Gold and Silver

 Indeed it would be wise to at least take note of what the “smart money” is doing.
-With gold and silver prices here in New Zealand possibly putting in lows last week, now could be a very opportune time to grab some financial insurance.
+With gold and silver prices here in New Zealand possibly putting in lows in late August, now could be a very opportune time to grab some financial insurance.
 Just in case the “smart money” is right and the “dumb money” is again wrong.

 Visit this page for more information on how to buy gold and silver.